-1 2 3 4 5 There are no incentive and reward mechanisms for the teaching staff.
-There are plans to establish incentive and reward mechanisms in a competence-based, fair, and transparent manner. practices are implemented throughout the unit.
-Incentive and reward practices are monitored and improved.
+1 2 3 4 5 There are no incentive and reward mechanisms for the teaching staff. and reward practices are implemented Incentive and reward practices are monitored and improved.
 There are internalized, systematic, sustainable, and exemplary practices.

-- Documents related to the incentive mechanisms and defined processes implemented across the unit to acknowledge, recognize, and reward the educational performance of the teaching staff.
+Documents related to the incentive mechanisms and defined processes implemented across the unit to acknowledge, recognize, and reward the educational performance of the teaching staff.

 Examples of practices related to activities carried out in this area.

 Evidence documenting the incentive and reward practices for the teaching staff's educational activities.

 Evidence regarding the monitoring and improvement of activities aimed at acknowledging, recognizing, and rewarding the teaching staff's educational performance.

-Documents related to unique methods and practices developed to suit the unit's needs in addition to standard applications. •
+Documents related to unique methods and practices developed to suit the unit's needs in addition to standard applications.

-- •

-- •

-- •